Praqma/atlassian-guides/confluence/confluence-6.4.0-standalone-to-7.4.3-datacenter.md

 * Preferably disable SELinux / AppArmor; or, set the right security context for the directories where the Confluence process will read and write files.
 Remember, SELinux requires a filesystem that supports "security labels", and thus cannot provide access control for files mounted via NFS.
 * Since this is a "cluster", **NTP/Chrony** needs to be installed and it's service running - on all servers.
 * System timezone should be correctly configured - on all servers.
-* Install `fontconfig` and `fonts-dejavu-core` OS packages - on all confluence servers.
+* Install `fontconfig` and related OS packages - on all confluence servers.
 This will save you from some pain later.
 * Create `confluence` user and `confluence` group - on all confluence servers - **with same UID and GID**.
 * Synchronize necessary SSH keys to the DB and Confluence servers
 * Improve NFS server (and client) performance